Skip to Main Content

 Primary Sources

 Special Collections houses most of UB Libraries’ primary source materials.
-Primary sources are created at the time under study and serve as original evidence documenting a time period, event, people, idea, or work.
+Primary sources are created at the time under study and serve as original evidence documenting a time period, event, person, idea, or work.
 Primary sources include manuscript and archival materials in any format, such as paper, audio/visual, or born-digital.
-This could include literary manuscripts, diaries, clothing, personal belongings, artifacts, and printed material.
+Specific items may include literary manuscripts, diaries, clothing, personal belongings, artifacts, and printed material.
 Secondary sources are usually scholarly works of analysis and criticism, such as an academic publication or a literary work.
 Secondary sources are often based on studying primary sources.
 Tertiary sources include encyclopedias and dictionaries.

 Students build snow whale for Winter Carnival, circa 1965